Frequently Asked Questions

 Q: I'm a U.S. student (citizen or permanent resident), is there a Career Discovery specific financial aid application for me to apply?

 A: Yes.
-In order to apply, submit a financial aid form online and mail all appropriate documentation to the address (see left panel) o by April 30, 2015.
+In order to apply, submit a financial aid form online and mail all appropriate documentation to the address (see left panel) of by May 1, 2016.

 Q: What does it mean to qualify for financial aid?